Lecture series

 The monthly lectures are typically 30 min long, followed by Q&A.

-The full programme of the 1st edition is available here.
+The 2nd edition started in October 2023.
+The full program of the 2nd edition (2023-24) is available here.

-Next lecture: 2nd edition to be launched in Autumn 2023
+Next lecture: to be confirmed

 More information and registration: coming soon